 Lately, I’m finding it incredibly difficult to be just a simple fan.

 Being a fan takes time and energy.
 For example, I’m a fan of a particular author, but I’m three books behind and I fear I won’t ever catch up.
-I don’t have either the time nor energy to devote to being a fan of this author, but I still want to read his books.
+I don’t have either the time or energy to devote to being a fan of this author, but I still want to read his books.
 It’s the same for TV shows, movies, even music.

 Do I simply let go of my fandom?
 Do I keep collecting entertainment for that time in the far, far future where I can sit and enjoy it?
 Can you bank time and energy?
 I don’t think so.

-That’s the thing though isn’t it?
-By being a fan, you invest your time and energy into something and you want to be entertained and you want to go through the adventure and the excitement, but it doesn’t always turn out for the best.
+That’s the thing though, isn’t it?
+By being a fan, you invest your time and energy into something, and you want to be entertained and you want to go through the adventure and the excitement, but it doesn’t always turn out for the best.
 Sometimes that low keeps me from enjoying the highs.
 There is no balance.

 I guess the real question is can you find balance in being a fan?
-I get accused all the time of being an all or nothing kind of guy.
+I get accused all the time of being an all-or-nothing kind of guy.
 This feels like a true extension of that mentality.

-As I think about that investment strategy with my fandom, it occurs to me that finding balance in my personal life should be the goal.
+As I think about that investment strategy with my fandom, it occurs to me that finding balance in my personal life should also be the goal.
 Not just with being a fan, but with everything.
-Work, family, being a good husband, parenting, eating, sleeping… keeping all of these things, and so much more, in balance.
+Work, family, being a good husband, parenting, eating, sleeping… keeping all these things, and so much more, in balance.